athowes/thesis/README.md

 meet this challenge.
 First, I examined models for area-level spatial structure. <!-- , finding that... --> Second, I estimated district-level HIV risk group proportions, enabling behavioural prioritisation of prevention services, as put forward in the Global AIDS Strategy.
-Finally, I developed a novel deterministic Bayesian inference method, combining adaptive Gauss-Hermite quadrature with principal component analysis, motivated by the Naomi district-level model of HIV indicators.
+Third, I developed a novel deterministic Bayesian inference method, combining adaptive Gauss-Hermite quadrature with principal component analysis, motivated by the Naomi district-level model of HIV indicators.
+In developing this method, I implemented integrated nested Laplace approximations using automatic differentiation, enabling inference for a wider class of models.
 Together, the contributions in this thesis help to guide precision HIV policy in sub-Saharan Africa, as well as advancing Bayesian methods for spatio-temporal data.

 ![](figures/hiv-aids/naomi-continent.png)